jomjol/water-meter-picture-provider/README.md

 #### [Full Change History](Changelog.md)

+#### ESP32-CAM - Hardware
+The ESP32-CAM camera requires [a simple modification to it's default focus setting](./ESP32-CAM_Lens_Modification.md) to make it suitable for use close to the meter face.

 #### ESP32-CAM - Software
 * [ESP32-CAM_Server-GitHub](ESP32-CAM_Server-GitHub)
 * Flashing onto the board is done using an FTDI-Flasher and the board is addressed as "ESP32-Wrover Module"